 Back to Authors of the Golden Age

-Elizabeth Daly wrote a series of sixteen novels about the investigations of Henry Gamage, a wealthy New York gentleman who is interested in the mysteries associated with old books and manuscripts.
-His wealth allowed Gamage the leisure to pursue his interests in literature and crime.
-Gamage seems to be more the English gentleman than a New Yorker.
+Elizabeth Daly wrote a series of sixteen novels about the investigations of Henry Gamadge, a wealthy New York gentleman who is interested in the mysteries associated with old books and manuscripts.
+His wealth allowed Gamadge the leisure to pursue his interests in literature and crime.
+Gamadge seems to be more the English gentleman than a New Yorker.